softserveslayer/airbnb_price_predictions/README.md

 # AirBnB Rental Price Predictions

-# Goal: Create a model that will best predict AirBnB rental prices in New York City
+# Creating a model that will best predict AirBnB rental prices in New York City

 # Process